PrintersForAnts/Salad_Fork/docs/xy_motion.md

 2. Attach the A_Drive_Frame_Lower to the right rear corner of the frame using 2 M3x10 BHCS
 ![](images/lower_motor_mounts_attached.png)
 3. Preload 6 M3 nuts onto the top and 6 M3 nuts onto the bottom of extrusion B.
+4. Preload 2 M3 nuts into the front of extrusion B
-4. Preload 1 M3 nut into the left and 1 M3 nut into the right side of extrusion C (the one with the rear Z rail attached)
+5. Preload 1 M3 nut into the left and 1 M3 nut into the right side of extrusion C (the one with the rear Z rail attached)
-5. Center the extrusion B on the mounts and attach it with 2 M3x10 BHCS on each mount.
+6. Center the extrusion B on the mounts and attach it with 2 M3x10 BHCS on each mount.
 The extrusion B will not sit flush with the extrusion C on the frame, this is intentional
-6. Make sure the extrusion B is parallel with the corner extrusions.
+7. Make sure the extrusion B is parallel with the corner extrusions.
 You can use a straightedge across the back of the printer to align it
-7. Now you can gently tighten the screws on the rear Z carriage to hold extrusion B in it's proper orientation
+8. Now you can gently tighten the screws on the rear Z carriage to hold extrusion B in it's proper orientation
 ![](images/extrusion_b_added.png)

 # Prepare the B drive stepper